Why Anxiety is The Progenitor of Success

 Anxiety can take a negative toll on our physical health.
 As said in an article from Harvard Medical Publishing, “Anxiety has been implicated in several chronic physical illnesses, including heart disease, chronic respiratory disorders, and gastrointestinal conditions.”
 It is important that chronic anxiety is not left unchecked for long periods of time.
 “When people with these disorders have untreated anxiety, the disease itself is more difficult to treat, their physical symptoms often become worse, and in some cases, they die sooner.”

 The everyday stress and anxiety are essential for us to change and progress into the future.
 Fortunately, it is not very difficult to find ways to reduce our anxiety.
 We must harness our stress and fear to be successful but also know when to put it to rest.

-Giving ourselves time to rest and recharge can make us better leaders, and empathizers.
-After achieving our goals, it is important to take time to de-stress so that we can take the next day with full force.
+Giving ourselves time to rest and recharge can make us better leaders and empathizers.
+After achieving our goals, it is important to take time to de-stress.
+We should be able to take the next day with full force.